TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Details

-Shop Girls New Arrivals Shop Guys New Arrivals Shop Girls Fragrance Shop Guys Fragrance AERO'S 12 DAYS
+Shop Girls New Arrivals Shop Guys New Arrivals Shop Girls Sweaters Shop Guys Gifts AERO'S 12 DAYS
 OF GIFTING

-Day 10: Let love linger.
-Give them
-the scents of adventure this season.
+Day 11: Crave-worthy texture, can't-live-without softness.
+These are the sweaters that will get her in her feels.

-Shop Girls Fragrance Shop Guys Fragrance Free $10 AERO CASH CARD
+Shop Girls Sweaters Shop Guys Gifts Free $10 AERO CASH CARD

 When you buy a $50 Gift Card.
 In Stores &.
 Online.